The Bankrate promise

 What is HO-2 insurance?

 Generally, property and casualty insurers offer eight different types of coverage, also called “policy forms,” for homeowners, condo owners and renters.
 Some are specific to the type of home in which you live.
-An HO-5 policy, for example, is a fully comprehensive open peril policy designed for high-value homes (dwelling limits over $1 million).
+An HO-5 policy, for example, is a robust open peril policy that may be beneficial for high-value homes.
 HO-4 policies exist just for renters, while HO-6 policies are for condo owners and HO-7 insurance is designed to protect those who own mobile and manufactured homes.

 HO-2 policies are a step up from HO-1 policies, but they do not offer as much coverage as an HO-3, which is the most common type of homeowners insurance policy.